maggiezhang1422sj-source/Maggie_BSE_Portfolio/index.md

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
+This image does not include the imu because Tinkercad, the website for 3D circuit design, does not include the Adafruit LSM6DS3TR-C IMU that I'm using on my project.

 #include <Wire.h>
 #include <Adafruit_LSM6DS3TRC.h>